mtolley/hippotech-2.0-demo/README.md

 #### Comments

 Once you navigate to the full blog post, you will see any comments that have been left on that post by HippoTech's highly-engaged customer community.
 If you're logged in, you will also have the opportunity to leave your own comments.
 But please keep them respectful!

+### Fraud checks

+HippoTech's Fraud department keep a close eye on incoming requests.
+Fraud Agents use http://localhost:4004/fraudreporting to view recent suspicious requests from the general public.
+This is pretty much read-only for the moment: you can't actually do anything here other than view the flagged requests, which is all of them.

 ## Automated Functional Testing